Psychology

 In addition to the University's general requirements, students seeking the B.A. in Psychology must meet the requirements listed below.

-A minimum grade of "C" is required for PSY 3213 Research Methods in Psychological Science I, and for one course in each of the Social, Learning and Cognition, Biological, Developmental, Clinical and Workplace cognate areas.
-No more than 6 sh credits in informal courses (directed study, practicum, field work, co-op, etc.) may be applied to fulfill the upper level Psychology degree requirements.
+A minimum grade of "C" is required for PSY 2012 General Psychology, PSY 2023 Professional Development in Psychology, STA 2023 Elements of Statistics, 1000/2000 level Psychology elective, PSY 3213 Research Methods in Psychological Science I , PSY 4930 Capstone in Psychology: Special Topics, and for one course in each of the Social, Learning and Cognition, Biological, Developmental, Clinical and Workplace cognate areas.
+No more than 6 semester hours (sh) in informal courses (directed study, practicum, fieldwork, co-op, etc.) may be applied to fulfill the upper-level Psychology degree requirements.

 Students should consult with their academic advisor for courses which may satisfy both the General Education requirements and common prerequisites.